The Gateway Reserve (formally the 12 acres) Is Getting a New Look

 Let the Grading and Planting Begin

 On May 6, 2019, the Idaho Foundation for Parks and Lands (IFPL) broke ground on the Gateway Reserve that will transform previous industrial land into an open-space riparian habitat.
-After a joint fund-raising effort, between Idaho Shakespeare Festival (ISF) and IFPL garnered more than $2 million to acquire, clean up with the assistance of a Brownfields Grant from DEQ, and design a sustainable landscape for the property.
+After a joint fund-raising effort, IFPL and Idaho Shakespeare Festival (ISF) garnered more than $2 million to acquire, clean up with the assistance of a Brownfields Grant from DEQ, and design a sustainable landscape for the property.

 Several years ago, a 43-home residential subdivision was proposed for the parcel, which lies directly adjacent to the popular Idaho Shakespeare Festival outdoor amphitheater.
 The 12-acre property once served as wastewater lagoons for Golden Dawn Estates, Riverstone International School, and ISF.